 This intermediate level course completes the students' foundation in purchasing and food & beverage operational controls.
 Emphasis is placed on mastering the purchasing cycle functions and back-of-the-house menu management systems.
 Students develop income statements and use spreadsheets to analyze food and beverage operations.
-Prerequisites: ACCT1012, FSM1070.
+Prerequisite: FSM1070 and Prerequisite or corequisite: ACCT1012 Ouarter Credit Hours 4.5

-FSM2099 FOOD SERVICE MANAGEMENT
+FSM2099 FOOD SERVICE MANAGEMENT PRACTICUM

-PRACTICUM